Are letters of recommendation or a personal essay required for admission?

 Students wishing to enroll in credit courses in the fall/spring semesters should contact the Center for Online Learning via email firstname.lastname@example.org or phone 607-587-3457.

 How many students attend the college?

 How will I register for classes once I’m accepted?

-All new and transfer students for the fall semester will register for their classes during summer orientation.
+All new students will work with the Advising Center to register for fall semester courses and will receive their schedule as part of the orientation process.
+Transfer students can register beginning mid-April once the enrollment deposit has been submitted.
 Students accepted for the spring semester will receive registration information and instructions in their acceptance packet.
 For further information contact the Student Records and Financial Services Office (1-800-4-ALFRED).

 Is there a job placement service for graduates?